jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

   (b) necessary or desirable in connection with the exercise of any function or power conferred by any enactment.

 ### 157ZP Person who does not comply with section 157ZO commits offence
-Every person who does not comply with section 157ZO commits an offence and is liable, on summary conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $50,000; or (b) in the case of a body corporate, to a fine not exceeding $500,000.
+Every person who does not comply with section 157ZO commits an offence and is liable, on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $50,000; or (b) in the case of a body corporate, to a fine not exceeding $500,000.